-The following decisions are reserved to the Board of Trustees: to determine any proposals for the alteration, closure or change of category of the Academy; to amend the constitution of the Board of Trustees; to appoint or remove the Chairman and/or Vice Chairman; to appoint the Secretary to the Trustees; to suspend Trustees; to delegate specific responsibilities to any Trustee, Committee, the Headteacher or other holder of an executive office, and to determine and review annually the terms of reference, constitution and membership of all Committees; to publish an annual report and accounts; to make arrangements for staff dismissal appeals; to set up panels for the selection of the Headteacher; to approve the annual School Development Plan; to approve the school budget and to monitor the annual Register of Interests.
+The following decisions are reserved to the Board of Trustees: to determine any proposals for the alteration, closure or change of category of the Academy; to amend the constitution of the Board of Trustees; to appoint or remove the Chair and/or Vice Chair; to appoint the Secretary to the Trustees; to suspend Trustees; to delegate specific responsibilities to any Trustee, Committee, the Headteacher or other holder of an executive office, and to determine and review annually the terms of reference, constitution and membership of all Committees; to publish an annual report and accounts; to make arrangements for staff dismissal appeals; to set up panels for the selection of the Headteacher; to approve the annual School Development Plan; to approve the school budget and to monitor the annual Register of Interests.

-For the period 1 September 2018 until 31 August 2019 there have been three Trustee sub-committees as follows:
+For the period 1 September 2019 until 31 August 2020 there have been four Trustee sub-committees as follows:

-Committee Responsibilities Resources Dealing with all matters relating to finance, sites and buildings.
-Curriculum & Quality Dealing with all matters relating to the quality of teaching and learning including the curriculum and general staffing issues.
-Pay & Performance Committee Dealing with the specific issues relating to performance related pay for the staff and the Headteacher's Remuneration.
+Committee Responsibilities Resources Meets five times a year dealing with all matters relating to finance, sites and buildings.
+Audit Meets three times a year dealing with the internal scrutiny and audit requirements of the trust.
+Curriculum & Quality Meets five times a year dealing with all matters relating to the quality of teaching and learning including the curriculum and general staffing issues.
+Pay & Performance Committee Meets once a year dealing with the specific issues relating to performance related pay for the staff and the Headteacher's Remuneration.

+The SLT manages the Academy at an executive operational level, implementing the policies laid down by the Trustees and reporting back to them.
+Some spending control is devolved to Budget Holders, who are authorised in line with the Scheme of Delegation contained with the Finance Policy.
+The Headteacher is responsible for the appointment of staff.
 The Headteacher is the Accounting Officer as required by the Funding Agreement with the Department for Education.
 The responsibilities of the Accounting Officer are defined in the Governance Statement on page 17.
-A Trustee who reports to the Resources Committee for this period is the nominated Responsible Officer and conducts a series of internal scrutiny reviews during the period.
+An appointed external firm who reports to the Audit Committee supported the internal scrutiny during the period.